origenn/App-Dev/README.md

 - **John Deacon** – the quiet but brilliant bassist

 ## 🎶 Favorite Song
-> “We are the champions, my friends!”
+> “Bohemian Rhapsody”

 ## ❤️ Why I Love This Movie
-I love how the film shows the power of music and how Queen broke boundaries in the music industry.
+The movie is a great showcase of music's influence and Queen's breaking the boundaries in the music industry.
-It’s inspiring to see Freddie Mercury’s confidence, creativity, and courage to be himself despite challenges.
+Freddie Mercury’s self-assertiveness, inventiveness and bravery to be himself regardless of obstacles are very motivational.

 ---